mshahbazi72/cGANTransfer/README.md

 If you want to use other datasets (e.g. Cifar10/100) as the pretraining dataset, you can first train the [BigGAN](https://github.com/ajbrock/BigGAN-PyTorch) on the desired dataset, and then, use the pretrained weights for cGANTransfer.

 ## 3. Training<a name="Training"></a>
-The training can be done in two stages.
-In the first stage ("BN"), only the batch normalization (BN) parameters of the target is learned from pretraining classes using knowledge transfer.
-An extra stage of fine-tuning ("FT") can also be performed afterwards, to fine-tune the whole network on the target data.

 To launch the training on your target data:

 For ImageNet experiments: